 Help is available and recovery is possible.
 Talking with someone aids your recovery.
-Free and confidential services are available at the EIU Counseling Center.
+Free and confidential services are available at the EIU Counseling Clinic.
 Call 217-581-3413 to speak with someone and/or to schedule an appointment.
-Lindsay Wilson, staff counselor at the EIU Counseling Center, would be a good person to ask to speak with when you call.
+Lindsay Wilson, staff counselor and confidential advisor at the EIU Counseling Clinic, would be a good person to ask to speak with when you call.

-The Sexual Assault Prevention Specialist at the Counseling Center may provide the following:
+The Sexual Assault Prevention Specialist at the Counseling Clinic may provide the following:

-Talking with someone at the Counseling Center does not mean that a police report has been filed.
+Talking with someone at the Counseling Clinic does not mean that a police report has been filed.
 Filing a report is separate from accessing needed support and recovery services.

 See the Resource Section for other options for supportive services.

-The EIU Counseling Center provides confidential services.
+The EIU Counseling Clinic provides confidential services.
 If you have questions about confidentiality, or its limits, a counselor may speak with you to answer your questions.

 EIU is committed to supporting your well-being and safety and to taking steps to ensure the safety of our campus community.
 EIU has established procedures for addressing incidents of sexual misconduct/assault and relationship violence.
 The survivor, however, determines his/her level of participation in this process.